mmaelzer/gander/readme.md

 Gander at my hooks, ye Mighty, and despair!
 ```

-Gander, in its most basic form, wraps itself around functions, sync and (optionally) async, to provide execution times.
+Gander, in its most basic form, wraps itself around functions to provide execution times.
 Times are provided in sub-milliseconds when the precision is available ([process.hrtime](http://nodejs.org/api/process.html#process_process_hrtime), [performance.now](https://developer.mozilla.org/en-US/docs/Web/API/Performance.now)) and milliseconds when not.

 Generally, though, gander exposes callbacks that are invoked before and after a function is called so that you can perform thorough investigations and/or mad science.